-Contract Value / Threshold Degree of Competition Authority to make an award of contract Α Up to £50,000 Written quotations must be obtained to demonstrate best value to the Council in accordance with Procurement Standing Orders 10.1.1.1, 10.1.1.2, 10.1.2.1 and 10.1.2.2 Chief Officer / Director В £50,000 up to Light Touch Regime (LTR) Threshold Direct award provided there is justification in accordance with Procurement Standing Order 17.3 or a competitive tendering process can be undertaken in accordance with Procurement Legislation.
+Contract Value / Threshold Degree of Competition Authority to make an award of contract A Up to £50,000 Written quotations must be obtained to demonstrate best value to the Council in accordance with Procurement Standing Orders 10.1(i), 10.1(ii), 10.2(i) and 10.2(ii) Chief Officer / Director В £50,000 up to Light Touch Regime (LTR) Threshold Direct award provided there is justification in accordance with Procurement Standing Order 17.3 or a competitive tendering process can be undertaken in accordance with Procurement Legislation.
 TFEU (Treaty on Functioning of European Union) Fundamental Principles should always be considered Chief Officer / Director С LTR Threshold and above Must be advertised in accordance with the Procurement Reform (Scotland) Act 2014, The Public Contracts (Scotland) Regulations 2015 or any amending legislation LTR Threshold to Committee Threshold - Chief Officer / Director Direct Award over Committee Threshold in accordance with Procurement Standing Order 17.4 - Chief Officer / Director Tendered Contract Over Committee Threshold - Chief Officer / Director if Committee has not reserved award.

-- 17.3 Where the relevant Chief Officer / Director is satisfied and there is justification in terms of any of (i) to (vi) below, they have the delegated authority to direct award, (including call off contracts directly awarded from Framework Agreements) a contract for Health, Social and Related Services for Thresholds A and B in Procurement Standing Order 17.2 - (i) That the requirement of the contract is unique or, after research, only one suitable source of supply can be identified; - (ii) When, for reasons of extreme urgency or risk to life or health and wellbeing, the other procurement procedures cannot be complied with; - (iii) Where in the case of residential or supported living services, there are only limited places available for a specific type of care and/or support and those places only become available occasionally and/or at short notice; - (iv) Where the Council is instructed by a Children's Hearing or Educational Tribunal or the Court to place a child in a particular setting; - (v) Where the individual has the right to choose and direct their own accommodation and/or support; - (vi) Where the appropriate Chief Officer / Director is satisfied that the risk to service user(s) outweighs the benefits of advertising the requirement and awarding the contract or framework following competition. - 17.4 The relevant Chief Officer / Director can determine if there are exceptional circumstances that justify a direct award being made in relation to Thresholds C1 and C2.
+- 17.3 Where the relevant Chief Officer / Director is satisfied and there is justification in terms of any of (i) to (vi) below, they have the delegated authority to direct award, (including call off contracts directly awarded from Framework Agreements) a contract for Health, Social and Related Services for Thresholds A and B in Procurement Standing Order 17.2 - - (i) That the requirement of the contract is unique or, after research, only one suitable source of supply can be identified; - (ii) When, for reasons of extreme urgency or risk to life or health and wellbeing, the other procurement procedures cannot be complied with; - (iii) Where in the case of residential or supported living services, there are only limited places available for a specific type of care and/or support and those places only become available occasionally and/or at short notice; - (iv) Where the Council is instructed by a Children's Hearing or Educational Tribunal or the Court to place a child in a particular setting; - (v) Where the individual has the right to choose and direct their own accommodation and/or support; - (vi) Where the appropriate Chief Officer / Director is satisfied that the risk to service user(s) outweighs the benefits of advertising the requirement and awarding the contract or framework following competition. - 17.4 The relevant Chief Officer / Director can determine if there are exceptional circumstances that justify a direct award being made in relation to Thresholds C1 and C2.
 One or more of the justifications in Procurement Standing Order 17.3 (i) to (vi) inclusive must apply and the relevant Chief Officer / Director must demonstrate that they have followed the Scottish Government's Best Practice Guidance (which states that a public body should decide, on a case-by-case basis, whether or not to advertise the requirement and award a contract or framework agreement by competition.
-A number of factors should be taken into account, including application of the procurement legislation, procurement policy and risk of legal challenge; application of local financial regulations and standing orders; and benefits and risks to people who use services and service delivery).

-17.5 Provided that -
+A number of factors should be taken into account, including application of the procurement legislation, procurement policy and risk of legal challenge; application of local financial regulations and standing orders; and benefits and risks to people who use services and service delivery). - 17.5 Provided that -

-Where the individual has the right to choose and direct their own accommodation and/or care and support the contract is exempt from Procurement Standing Orders 2.2, 9.1, 10.1.1.1, 10.1.1.2, 10.1.1.5, 10.1.2.1, 10.1.2.2 and 10.1.2.3 and the relevant Chief Officer / Director can approve all direct awards for Thresholds (A), (B) and (C).
+Where the individual has the right to choose and direct their own accommodation and/or care and support the contract is exempt from Procurement Standing Orders 2.2, 9, 10.1(i), 10.1(ii), 10.2(i), 10.2(ii) and 10.2(iii) and the relevant Chief Officer / Director can approve all direct awards for Thresholds (A), (B) and (C).